TruStory/truchain/docs/spec/claim/README.md

 ### Main Types

-`Claim` objects are used to track the lifecycle of a claim.
+`Claim` objects are used to track the life-cycle of a claim.
 They contain the content of a claim, and other fields which track the mutable state of debating a claim.

 `TotalBacked` and `TotalChallenged` are modified by the staking and slashing modules when an argument is created or curated.